 You can use a foundation with our mattresses, but it is not required.
 (Many modern bed frames do not require them.)
 A box spring, however, is not recommended.
 The reason is simple: a box spring will make our mattress — which already contains a pocketed innerspring unit — very bouncy.

 We do not sell foundations.
 However, some Avocado customers opt for foundations to allow them to place their new mattress on a bed frame (which has side rails, but limited interior support) or a traditional bed, where an additional layer is needed for support or desired for aesthetic reasons.
 In these situations, we recommend a knock-down foundation from U.S. Box Spring.

 U.S. Box Spring makes natural wood foundations (strangely, they do not make box springs) from kiln-dried North West Spruce that can support up to 1,500 pounds.
-With 15 slats spaced less than 3" apart, they are ideal for any Avocado Green Mattress.
+With 15 slats spaced less than 3" apart (we recommend less than 5"), they are ideal for any Avocado Green Mattress.
 They also come with a simple organic cover and fit on all standard bed sizes.
 Note: They do require at-home assembly, but this can be done without tools and takes about 30 minutes.

 U.S. Box Spring offers two heights — (low profile) 5.5 inches and (standard) 8 inches.
 (Some customers that purchase our pillow top mattress, which is 13 inches tall, opt for the shorter 5.5 inch foundation.)

 NOTE: Avocado does not have a relationship with this product or company, and does not receive any affiliate commissions in the event that you purchase this product.